dacrands/BigMenGraphs/README.md

 # Big Men Graphs
-Uses data from basketball-reference.com player pages [such as this](https://www.basketball-reference.com/players/b/barklch01.html)
+Uses data from basketball-reference.com player pages [such as this](https://www.basketball-reference.com/players/b/barklch01.html) to create a myriad of graphs.
+I visualized the data in all sorts of ways, and I the think graphs tell an interesting story.

 ## Background
 Basketball is my favorite sport, both to play and watch.
 In particular, I've always been a fan of the